go to main page

 view 7: bocote, tulip poplar, padauk, walnut, hard maple veneer, oxhorn, BOX

-view 8: zircote over maple veneer over zircote all backed by cowtree and topped by purpleheart, then backed by mahogany, wenge, BOX
+view 8: zircote over maple veneer over zircote all backed by cowtree and topped by redheart, then backed by mahogany, wenge, BOX

 BOX: up the middle is cocobolo, paela, ebony veneer, paela, ebony veneer, purpleheart, wenge.
 Bottom corner wedges are cocobolo and above them is yellowheart then ebony veneer then pine(?) then wenge and little wedges of padauk.
 Going out from the purpleheart is paela then ? (probably purpleheart, maybe Peruvian walnut)

 flaws/issues: When I took this off the lathe, I left it out as I frequrently do, before taking pics, so there was no moisture barrier and there was movement of the dark cocobolo in view 2.
 It drops below the rest of the surface on the top and projects out from the rest of the surface on the bottom and has a very narrow separation from at the surface towards the center of the bowl.
-Fortunately, it is not visually noticible on the top (although you can feel it with your finger) and does not detract from the beauty of the bowl.
-The paela in view 1 also exhibits some movement (again, not visually noticible but you can feel it).
+Fortunately, it is not visually noticeable on the top (although you can feel it with your finger) and does not detract from the beauty of the bowl.
+The paela in view 1 exhibits larger movement and the whole glue line along the inner portion of view 2 now shows a definite stress line.

 view 1c